Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ~~~~
 {: #Fig-lorawan-schc-payload title='SCHC payload in LoRaWAN'}

-When transfering a SCHC packet without fragmentation, the FPort is used to
-encode the ruleID.
-SCHC C/D SHALL concatenate the FPort field with the LoRaWAN
-payload to retrieve the SCHC Packet.
-See [](#Comp) for details.

-When transfering a SCHC Fragment, the SCHC F/R SHALL concatenate the FPort field
-with the LoRaWAN payload to retrieve the SCHC Fragment.
-See [](#Frag) for
-details.

 A fragmentation session with application payload transferred from device to
 server, is called uplink fragmentation session.
 It uses a range of FPorts for